Brian Kopp advises employers on the variety of legal issues that impact employee benefit plans and executive compensation programs.

 New York University Graduate School of Business Administration, M.S., Accounting

-Brian was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Employee Benefits (ERISA) Law, Employment Law—Management, and Litigation—Labor and Employment.
-He was named “Lawyer of the Year” for Employment Law—Management in Rochester, NY for 2019, “Lawyer of the Year” for Litigation—Labor and Employment in Rochester, NY, for 2018, and for Employee Benefits (ERISA) Law for 2014 and 2017.
-Brian has been listed in Best Lawyers in America since 2012.
+Brian was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the fields of Employee Benefits (ERISA) Law; Employment Law—Management; and Litigation—Labor and Employment.
+He was named the Best Lawyers® 2023 and 2019 Employment Law—Management “Lawyer of the Year”; 2023, 2020, 2017, and 2014 Employee Benefits (ERISA) Law “Lawyer of the Year”; and 2018 Litigation—Labor and Employment “Lawyer of the Year” in Rochester, NY.
+He has been listed in Best Lawyers in America since 2012.

 Brian was selected to the Upstate New York Super Lawyers list in 2012-2015.
 His primary area of practice is employee benefits.